ans-group/docs.ukfast.co.uk/source/domains/domains/faqs/ive-registered-a-domain-with-another-company-how-do-i-point-it-to-my-server-or-hosting-space-with-you.md

 3. An 'MX' record which tells other e-mail services how-to get in touch with your server when trying to deliver mail

-To add an 'A' record just repeat the steps above, but now we're adding something new: an 'MX' record.
-We've got[ a guide for that ](https://my.ukfast.co.uk/faq/view/1054.html)too, and it also shows you how-to add the 'A' record part!
+To add an 'A' record just repeat the steps above, but now we're adding something new: an :doc:`'MX' record</domains/safedns/recordtypes>`.

 Once you've completed the last stage, your domain is ready to go and will be serving up the basic services of web-sites and e-mail.